Ugo Ugochukwu: 2022

 In 2021, Ugochukwu took part in an F4 testing program with Motopark, including tracks like Estoril and Oschersleben.
 In 2022 he progressed onto the junior formula ladder, driving for Carlin in British F4 alongside Williams junior Oliver Gray and New Zealander Louis Sharp.
-On the day of his first weekend, when Ugochukwu turned 15 which allowed him to be eligible to race in Formula 4, the American took his first pole position.
+On the day of his first weekend, when Ugochukwu turned fifteen which allowed him to be eligible to race in Formula 4, Ugochukwu took his first pole position.
 He would be unable to convert it into a victory, taking third place along with the fastest lap in race 1 at Donington Park.
-In the remainder of the season Ugochukwu took two race wins at Brands Hatch and Knockhill to finish third in the championship behind Alex Dunne and Oliver Gray and also became Rookie Cup champion.
+In the remainder of the season, Ugochukwu took two race wins at Brands Hatch and Knockhill to finish third in the championship behind Alex Dunne and Oliver Gray and also became Rookie Cup champion.